 Alexei K. Pushkov is Chairman of the Commission on Information and Media, Council of Federation, Federal Assembly of the Russian Federation.
 He is author & anchor of Postscriptum (TV Center, Russian TV Channel 3) and Professor of Diplomacy & International Relations at Moscow State Institute of International Relations (MGIMO University).

-Gregory Thielmann is Director of the Arms Control Association.
-He has served more than three decades in the executive and legislative branches of government, specializing in political-military and intelligence issues.
+Greg Thielmann has served more than three decades in the executive and legislative branches of government, specialising in political-military and intelligence issues.
+He currently serves as a board member of the Arms Control Association.
 From 2005 to 2009, he worked as a senior professional staffer of the Senate Select Committee on Intelligence.
 He was previously a U.S. Foreign Service Officer.
 (Photo: Arms Control Association)

-This event is hosted by the Centre for International Security Policy at the Hertie School of Governance.
+This event is hosted by the Centre for International Security Policy at the Hertie School.